 When budgeting for the cost of a car, you’ll likely consider your car payment, the cost of gas, tolls, and auto insurance.
 But don’t forget to factor in how much you’ll spend on routine car maintenance when calculating the true cost of owning a car.

-While probably not top of mind when setting your transportation budget, routine car maintenance is necessary for the health and longevity of your vehicle.
-It can help you avoid costly repairs down the road.
+While probably not top-of-mind when setting your transportation budget, routine car maintenance is necessary for the health and longevity of your vehicle.
+It can help you avoid costly repairs down the road (and paying for a rental while your car is in the shop).

 - Routine car maintenance is necessary for the health and longevity of your vehicle, helping you avoid costly repairs down the road.